Reijo Taipale

-Reijo Toivo Taipale (9 March 1940 – 26 April 2019) was a Finnish pop singer since the 1950s specializing in Schlager music and tango.
-Many of his albums have gone gold and platinum.
+Reijo Toivo Taipale (9 March 1940 – 26 April 2019) was a Finnish pop singer, active since the 1950s, specializing in Schlager music and tango.
+Many of his albums have been certified gold and platinum.

 Biography

 Taipale was born in Miehikkälä, Finland.
-Throughout the 1970s, he collaborated closely with Eino Grön with the two releasing four joint tango-based albums.
+Throughout the 1970s, he collaborated closely with Eino Grön, with the two releasing four joint albums of tango music.

 Taipale died in Helsinki from complications of dementia on 26 April 2019 at the age of 79.